natural-harmonia-gropius/hdr-toys/README.md

 target-trc=bt.1886
 target-prim=bt.2020
 glsl-shader=~~/shaders/hdr-toys/transfer-function/bt1886_to_linear.glsl
-glsl-shader=~~/shaders/hdr-toys/gamut-mapping/compress.glsl
+glsl-shader=~~/shaders/hdr-toys/gamut-mapping/jedypod.glsl
 glsl-shader=~~/shaders/hdr-toys/transfer-function/linear_to_bt1886.glsl
 ```

 - `vo=gpu-next` is required, the minimum version of mpv required is v0.35.0.
-- Dolby Vision Profile 5 is not tagged as HDR by mpv, so it wouldn't activate this auto-profile.
+- Dolby Vision Profile 5 is not tagged as HDR, so it wouldn't activate this auto-profile.
 - Don't set target-peak, icc-profile...
   Make sure there are no built-in tone map, gamut map, 3DLUT... in "Frame Timings" page.
 - If you are using a BT.2020 display, remove the [bt.2020] profile and all gamut-mapping lines.
-  And for a P3 display, replace all `gamut-mapping/*` with `gamut-mapping/matrix_p3.glsl`.
+  And for a P3 display, replace all gamut-mapping/\* with `gamut-mapping/clip_p3.glsl`.

 ## Detailed information

 ### Tone mapping

 - HDR peak defaults to 1000nit, should be the max luminance of video.
-  [hdr-toys-helper.lua](https://github.com/natural-harmonia-gropius/mpv-config/blob/master/portable_config/scripts/hdr-toys-helper.lua) can get it automatically from the mpv's video-out-params/sig-peak.
+  [hdr-toys-helper.lua](https://github.com/natural-harmonia-gropius/mpv-config/blob/master/portable_config/scripts/hdr-toys-helper.lua) can get it automatically from video-out-params/sig-peak.
   You can set it manually with `set glsl-shader-opts L_hdr=N`

 - SDR peak defaults to 203nit, should be the reference white of video.